polymer-dart/dart2ts/README.md

  to implement native js classes extensions.
 DDC infact requires a `new` initializers on super classes otherwise it will complain in some circumstances (that's why we had to patch id in polymerize).

+ ## Caveat

+ When executed a second time it can throw.
+Probably a bug in `builder` package.
+ A workaround is to remove the `.dart_tool` hidden folder inside the package folder you are building (it will be recreated in the next build).

+ When launching `dart2ts` with the watch flag (`-w`) there's no problem.